 To see what we store, our responsibilities and your responsibilities, download the policy from the Student support downloads.

 Bad academic practice includes lack of referencing, poor referencing or the passing off of somebody else's ideas as if originally discovered by the student.

-DMU and AiTS take academic offences very seriously and they can lead to expulsion from the course you are on.
-We make every effort to ensure that students understand how to avoid committing such offences.
-Our policy document describes how we deal with first offences, which are usually made through carelessness or misunderstanding.
+DMU and AiTS take academic offenses very seriously and they can lead to expulsion from the course you are on.
+We make every effort to ensure that students understand how to avoid committing such offenses.
+Our policy document describes how we deal with a first offence, which is usually made through carelessness or misunderstanding.

 To view the policy, and the consequences of bad academic practice, download the policy from Student support downloads.

 Where you draw on the work of others or your own earlier work, you need to acknowledge that you have done so.
 There are a number of different systems for referencing such as APA, Numeric and Vancouver.
 On the UCPD through to the BSc (Hons) we use the Harvard system.
 Poor referencing will redoubtably lead to an accusation of bad academic practice so it is important that you read DMU's guide to the Harvard system, External link from Student support downloads.

 From time to time the unexpected happens and this may have an affect on your studies.
 The key thing if things start to go wrong is to make contact with your tutor at the earliest opportunity.
-Our policy which mimics De Montfort University's policy can be downloaded from Student support downloads.
+The University's policy can be downloaded from Student support downloads.
 You should read this document before you make an application.
 It tells you under what circumstances we will grant a deferral.